sajmoni/typed-ls/README.md

 ## :sparkles: Features

-This is a tiny helper library that creates type-safe `get` and `set` functions for working with local storage.
+This is a tiny helper library that creates type-safe `get` and `set` functions for working with local storage

 ```ts
 import { createStoredValue } from 'typed-ls'